csound-flossmanual/csound-floss/book/03-d-function-tables.md

-[GEN11](https://csound.com/docs/manual/GEN11.html) is a GEN routine version of the [gbuzz](https://csound.com/docs/manual/gbuzz.html) opcode and as it is a fixed waveform (unlike gbuzz) it can be a useful and efficient sound source in subtractive synthesis.
+[GEN11](https://csound.com/docs/manual/GEN11.html) is a GEN routine version of the [gbuzz](https://csound.com/docs/manual/gbuzz.html) &nbsp;opcode and as it is a fixed waveform (unlike gbuzz) it can be a useful and efficient sound source in subtractive synthesis.

 ## GEN08